eljefec/CarND-Behavioral-Cloning-P3/writeup_report.md

     Non-trainable params: 0
     ____________________________________________________________________________________________________

-## TODO below

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I used the data provided by Udacity, which represented center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+![Center Image Example][image_center]

+For examples of recovery from the sides of the road, I included images taken by the left and right cameras and corrected the steering angle from the center image.

+![Left Image Example][image_left]
+![Right Image Example][image_right]

+I recorded the vehicle correctly driving through the pavement-dirt fork section.
+I needed to include 5 copies of this dataset for the model to correctly navigate the fork.

+![Fork Center Image][image_fork_center]
+![Fork Left Image][image_fork_left]
+![Fork Right Image][image_fork_right]

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I flipped images and angles.
+This would also avoid the bias in the training set for left turns.
+See load.py lines 57-60.

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 50136 training examples.
+I did not preprocess the data.
+I normalized the data through a Lambda layer in the Keras model.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I randomly shuffled the data set and put 20% of the data into a validation set.

-I used this training data for training the model.
+I used the training data for training the model.
 The validation set helped determine if the model was over or under fitting.

-The ideal number of epochs was Z as evidenced by ...
+The number of epochs varied by run because I used the EarlyStopping Keras callback, and I did not notice an ideal number of epochs.
+In my final model, the number of epochs was 13.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.